 During the account from 1647, it was recorded that the church was made of bricks, but at that time had a timber tower.
 In 1660, during the Polish-Swedish war, it was burnt down, but some of it had to survive, because it was supported by wooden logs.
 It is not known what losses the brick part of the building suffered at that time.

-The church in the Teutonic Order’s Niedźwiedzica was built in the 14th century, most probably in the years 1342-1360.
-The post-visitation report from 1647 shows that the church had a timber tower at the time.
-In 1660, during the Polish-Swedish war, it was partially burned.
-In 1823, the timber frame wall of the western gable, the roof and three buttresses were repaired.
-In 1854, more works were carried out, because the church had damp walls and a strained structure of a wooden tower.
-A year later, as a result of the levee damage, the flood destroyed the tower and part of the eastern gable.
-For this reason, the authorities have allowed the dismantling of its remnants.
-In 1858, the southern vestibule was added and a detached wooden belfry was erected.
-In 1995 a new, brick tower was built.
+In 1816, the church urgently needed renovation, especially the damaged belfry.
+In 1823, repair work was carried out on the half-timbered wall of the western gable, also the roof and three buttresses were repaired.
+In 1854, further works were carried out, because the church had damp walls and the damaged structure of a timber tower.
+However, a year later, as a result of breaking the dyke, the flood destroyed the tower and part of the gable wall.
+For this reason, the authorities allowed their remains to be dismantled.
+In 1858, a southern porch was added and a free-standing timber belfry was erected, and in 1995 a new, brick tower was built.

 The Gothic church, exceptionally for medieval sacral buildings, was not orientated towards the cardinal sides of the world, because its presbytery part turned to the north-east, and the gable wall of the nave was turned to the south-west, perhaps because of the road running through the village on the same axis.